Irish High Crosses

-High Crosses or Celtic Crosses as they are also known, are found throughout Ireland on old monastic sites.
-Along with the Book of Kells and the Book of Durrow, these High Crosses are Irelands biggest contribution to Western European Art of the Middle Ages.
+High Crosses are found throughout Ireland on old monastic sites, sometimes the cross it's self is the last remaining evidence of a monastic site.
 Some were probably used as meeting points for religious ceremonies and others were used to mark boundaries.
 The earliest crosses in Ireland were made of wood and metal and probably much smaller than the great stone monuments we see today.
 It was generally accepted that the Western Ossory group were amongst the earliest examples of High Crosses to be found in Ireland.
 Their design imitates the wood and metal crosses before them; but a recent study suggests they may not be 8th century but possibly mid 9th century.
-These crosses are found within a few miles of each other at Kilkieran, Kilree, Killamery and the finest examples at Ahenny.
-The majority of scriptural crosses are also believed to have been erected around the 9th century and there are several local groupings: the North Leinster group includes Kells, Monasterboice and Duleek; the Midlands group includes Clonmacnois and Durrow; and another distinct group of granite High Crosses are those of the Barrow valley that includes Castledermot, Graiguenamanagh, Moone and Ullard.
+These crosses are mainly found within a few miles of each other at Kilkieran, Kilree, Killamery and the finest examples at Ahenny.
+The majority of scriptural crosses are also believed to have been erected around the late 9th/10th century and there are several local groupings: the North Leinster group includes Kells, Monasterboice and Duleek; the Midlands group includes Clonmacnois Tihilly and Durrow; another distinct group of granite high crosses are those of the Barrow valley that includes Castledermot, Graiguenamanagh, Moone, St Mullins and Ullard, not forgetting the Ulster Group that includes the crosses in Armagh, Downpatrick, Donaghmore and Ardboe.

 Ahenny Tipperary